 Several studies investigate the particular role of business management training for business practices (see also the DCED Synthesis note on “What do we know about the effectiveness of Business Management Training?”):

 A number of these show positive changes in business practices after training, although a caveat is that most studies only investigate short-term impacts (e.g. 1 year after training), meaning that the sustainability of results is unclear:

 - Bloom et al. (2012), evaluates the effects of four months of intensive management consulting to randomly chosen medium-sized textile producers in India.
 At the end of the consulting services, the authors find an increased adoption of the recommended practices of 38% (compared to 12% for the control firms).
 After one year, employment of these practices had dropped by only 3%.

-- Bruhn, Karlan and Schoar (2012) shows that subsidised consulting services for SMEs in Mexico, which comprised weekly meetings of 4 four hours over 1 year, lead to a 13% increase in marketing and a 7% increase in keeping of formal accounts.
+- Bruhn, Karlan and Schoar (2012) shows that subsidised consulting services for SMEs in Mexico, which comprised four-hour weekly meetings over one year, led to a 13% increase in marketing and a 7% increase in keeping of formal accounts.

 - Mano et.al.
 (2011) find that after a 3-week management training programme in a cluster of garage mechanics and metalwork enterprises in Kumasi, Ghana, the number of firms keeping records increased by 36% in the treatment group, as opposed to only 6% in the control group.

 - Bruhn and Zia (2013) find that young entrepreneurs who received business and financial literacy training in Bosnia and Herzegovina were 16.5% more likely to have implemented new production processes than those who did not.